Danny-flash/Danny-flash/README.md

 - 👋 Hi, I’m @Danny-flash
 - 👀 I’m interested in ... front-end dev
+- Top skills are html, css, javascript, React, sass, wordpress
-- 🌱 I’m currently learning ...
-React
+- 🌱 React Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach.... danielmide10@gmail.com